ilee17/ilee172.github.io/resume.md

 ## Univeristy of Washington (Seattle, WA)

-*[University 1][] Founded in 1861, one of the world's most prestigious universities.
+*[UW][] Founded in 1861, one of the world's most prestigious universities.
 Each year, there are over 60,000 students enrolled.*

 ** Geography Data Science (Senior)** (2019 - 2024)